open-cluster-management-io/policy-collection/README.md

 # policy-collections
-A collection of policy examples for Open Cluster Management
+Collections of policy examples for Open Cluster Management